gilesw/ansible-role-wireguard/README.md

 # The interface name that wireguard should use.
 wireguard_interface: "wg0"

+# set this to a specific host when you want to just perform a single site 2 site link
+wireguard_peer_list: "{{ ansible_play_hosts }}"

+# sysctl to allow ip forwarding between interfaces
+wireguard_ip_forward: true

+# Set to false to not manage the wireguard config or service
+# if you are using something like the subspace gui
+wireguard_manage: true
 ```

 The following variable is mandatory and needs to be configured for every host in `host_vars/`: